Skip to content

 And not being weak in faith, he did not consider his own body, already dead (since he was about a hundred years old), and the deadness of Sarah’s womb.
 He did not waver at the promise of God through unbelief, but was strengthened in faith, giving glory to God, and being fully convinced that what He had promised He was also able to perform.
 And therefore “IT WAS ACCOUNTED TO HIM FOR RIGHTEOUSNESS.”
 [Romans 4:19-22]

-The bible says that Abraham saw himself “as good as dead” when God told him he would be a father.
-Regardless of the circumstances, he believed God.
+The Bible says that Abraham saw himself “as good as dead” when God told him he would be a father.
+Regardless of the circumstances, he believed the promise of God.
 He had confidence that God would do as He had said.

 He had a choice: believe or doubt.
 There is no middle ground with faith.
 It is belief or unbelief.